chemoelectric/epr-simulation/README.md

 problem about Girl Scouts delivering cookies to their customers, or a problem about radio signals, or a problem about abstract symbols.
-The new problem may be a contrived one, but the conversion *can* be done: for example, a person can devise a procedure to replace physical objects in a word problem with abstract symbols.
+The new problem may be a contrived one, but the conversion *can* be done: for example, a person can devise a procedure to replace any ‘photon’ in a word problem with a ‘frog’ and any ‘polarizer’ with a ‘frog channeler’.
 Even such a trivial change removes the ‘quantum’ from a ‘quantum’ physics problem.
 Also, any method used to solve the problem *must* arrive at the same result as does quantum mechanics, if the solution by quantum mechanics were itself correct.
 This is so because otherwise mathematics would be uselessly inconsistent.

 What is more, quantum mechanics is itself not a fundamental mathematical field, but an application of linear algebra, probability